Ignore Mahama Ayariga’s baseless claims – GAT

-The Ghana Amalgamated Trust (GAT) has dismissed claims by Bawku Central Member of Parliament Mahama Ayariga that there are alleged negative activities ongoing at the GAT.
+The Ghana Amalgamated Trust (GAT) has dismissed claims by Bawku Central Member of Parliament Mahama Ayariga that there is alleged negative activities ongoing at the GAT.

-“Clearly somebody is engaged in a scheme to pass on the increased value to some other people.
-This is unexplainable and I am asking the BoG to look into, to stop the process, if they persist and continue I will seek the support of my colleagues in Parliament,” he said on the New Day show on TV3 Thursday, December 23.
+“Clearly somebody is engaged in scheme to pass on the increase value to some other people.
+This is unexplainable and I am asking the BoG to look into, to stop the process, if they persist and continue I will seek the support of my colleagues in Parliament,” he said on the New Day show on TV3 Thursday December 23.

 The GAT was founded by the Ghana Government based on a private equity model to support selected indigenous banks.